Conducting a credit check

 2. Choose a credit check agency

-- Check the Yellow Pages or the internet to find a listing of credit check agencies.
+- You can do an internet search to find a listing of credit checking agencies.

-- Each agency has costs for either a subscription (generally cheaper if undertaking many credit checks) or casual use.
-Note that members of a local Property Investor Association (PIA) often have free subscription to a credit agency as part of their PIA membership package.
+Note: members of a local Property Investors Association (PIA) often receive a discounted rate with a credit checking agency as part of their PIA membership package.

 3. Request the report

-After you log in to the agency website, enter the name and date of birth of the prospective tenant.
+- After you log in to the agency website, enter the requested details of the prospective tenant.
 A few minutes later you should receive the credit report.
-Some agencies will fax or mail you a report.
+Some agencies will fax or mail you a report .

 What credit check reports contain